The Chiltern Way 214k Ultra is a waymarked route that starts at Hemel Hempstead and goes clockwise to finish once again at Hemel Hempstead.

 Without the small army of volunteers who help out at our races we would not be as successful at putting on great events.
 We really appreciate our volunteers; to read about the rewards of volunteering at Challenge Running events, and to view which tasks we still need help with, please click here to view the Chiltern Ultra volunteering page.

-Anyone entering this event should have completed at least one marathon distance race previously and be able to evidence this when entering.
-To give yourself a realistic chance of completing this event you should be able to demonstrate completing a marathon in 6 hours or less or have previous ultra experience.
+Anyone entering this event should have completed at least one Ultra distance race previously and be able to evidence this when entering.
+To give yourself a realistic chance of completing this event you should have previous ultra experience.
 You will be asked to supply details in the entry process.

-Accomodation is available on the Friday night before the race at £10 per night in a hostel style bunk bed, you can pay for this as an extra on entry (up to a maximum of 20 people each night).
+Accomodation is available on the Friday night before the race at £15 per night in a hostel style bunk bed, you can pay for this as an extra on entry (up to a maximum of 25 people).

-After the race you will be ale to nap in a bed or on the floor in a hall - please bring a sleeping bag if you want to sleep after the race before going home.
-We have the hall until Monday lunchtime.
+After the race you will be ale to nap in a bed (if you booked one) or on the floor in a hall - please bring a sleeping bag if you want to sleep after the race before going home.
+We have the building until Monday 10am.